r-lib/lobstr/README.md

 [![Coverage
 status](https://codecov.io/gh/r-lib/lobstr/branch/master/graph/badge.svg)](https://codecov.io/github/r-lib/lobstr?branch=master)

-lobstr provides tool in the same vein as `str()`, tools that allow you to dig into the detail of an object.
+lobstr provides tools in the same vein as `str()`, which allow you to dig into the detail of an object.

 ## Installation